Autism Strategy 2017-2020

 - Helping local councils and health services to write plans so that the adults with autism who live in their area get the help they need.

-Find out more details about the strategy here.
+Find out more details about the department of health autism strategy here.

 ‘Think Autism: fulfilling and rewarding lives, the strategy for adults with autism in England: an update’